Cannot ship to Arkansas.

 Morning glories (Ipomoea) are mostly prized for their flowers, of course, and the ruffled, magenta blooms of ‘Golden Chain’ certainly are pretty and abundant.
 What really makes this strain special, though, is its bright yellow foliage: lovely on its own and an eye-popping contrast to the bright blooms.

-Collected in October 2022.
-At least 8 seeds.
-One packet per customer.
+Collected in September and October 2023.
+At least 10 seeds.
 Be aware that these seeds are open-pollinated, and I grow other morning glories, so there is a possibility of some genetic variation.
 I do try to keep the various strains separated, though, to minimize the chance of crossing.

 Shipping to US addresses only.
 Again, cannot ship to AR.